 5.7.1.3.2.
 Their apparent surfaces in the direction of the reference axis, based upon the areas bounded by the outline of their light emitting surfaces, do not overlap.

+5.7.1.3.3.

+If the distance between the edges of the apparent surfaces in the direction of the reference axis of the rear direction indicator lamp and the stop lamp is less than or equal to 25 mm,
-5.7.1.3.3. a minimum of 75% of the apparent surface of the rear direction-indicator lamps shall be at a distance of more than 25mm from the stop lamp, provided that:the geometrical visibility prescribed for the rear direction indicator lamp in 6.5.5. and the minimum photometric values according to the angle of light distribution

-are fulfilled without considering the area at the distance less than 25 mm from the stop lamp.
+(a) the area of the apparent surface of the rear direction indicator lamp up to a distance of 25 mm from the stop lamp shall be less than 25 per cent of its total apparent surface, provided that the geometrical visibility prescribed for the rear direction indicator lamp in 6.5.5. and the minimum photometric values according to the angle of light distribution are fulfilled without considering the area at the distance less than 25 mm from the stop lamp;

+or

+(b) the luminous intensity of the direction indicator should be at least 30% higher than the one of the stop lamp

+.

 5.7.1.3.4.
 Appropriate evidence demonstrating compliance with the requirements indicated in paragraph 5.7.1.3.3. is provided in the test reports of the rear direction indicator.